-WV INCOME MAINTENANCE MANUAL 10.24

-CHAPTER 10 Income 10.24

-- Fertilizers

-- Repair and maintenance of machinery and/or prop berty

-- Cost of rental space used for conducting the busir iess

-Insurance premiums and taxes paid on the busin and business property ness

-Interest and taxes, but not the principal, pair installment payments to purchase capitol assets as real estate, machinery, equipment, etc.

-Interest and taxes on the client's residence which used in part to produce income.
-This is applich only if the costs on the portion of the home used the self-employment enterprise can be identi separately. able ed in

-- Advertising costs
+- Fertilizers - Repair and maintenance of machinery and/or property - Cost of rental space used for conducting the business - Insurance premiums and taxes paid on the business and business property - Interest and taxes, but not the principal, paid on installment payments to purchase capitol assets such as real estate, machinery, equipment, etc. - Interest and taxes on the client's residence which is used in part to produce income.
+This is applicable only if the costs on the portion of the home used in the self-employment enterprise can be identified separately. - Advertising costs - Utilities - Office expenses (stamps, stationery, etc.) - Legal costs

-- Utilities

-- Office expenses (stamps, stationery, etc.)

-- Legal costs

 Do not deduct the following:

-Money paid to purchase capital assets, such as estate, machinery, equipment, etc. Interes deducted, if paid in installments.
+Money paid to purchase capital assets, such as real estate, machinery, equipment, etc. Interest is deducted, if paid in installments.

-EXAMPLE: The cost of purchasing a new furnate a capital expenditure and only the interest installment payments is deducted.
-A repair furnace is a routine repair and is deducted in entirety. on of a
+EXAMPLE: The cost of purchasing a new furnace is a capital expenditure and only the interest on installment payments is deducted.
+A repair of a furnace is a routine repair and is deducted in its entirety.

 - Federal, State or local income taxes

 - Money set aside for retirement

-- Travel from home to a fixed place of business return and
+- Travel from home to a fixed place of business and return

-WV INCOME MAINTENANCE MANUAL

-CHAPTER 10 10.24 Income 4
+CHAPTER 10 10.24 Income

 - Depreciation

-Principal of real estate mortgages on income- producing property
+- Principal of real estate mortgages on incomeproducing property

 - Amounts claimed as a net loss

 (2) Rental Income Deductions

 In addition to the deductions in item (1) above, the following expenses are deducted from rental income:

-- Utility bills paid for tenants

-- Property tax and insurance on the rental property

-- Repair and upkeep of the property

-- Interest, but not the principal, on necessary purchases made in installments, such as the purchase of a new furnace
+- Utility bills paid for tenants - Property tax and insurance on the rental property - Repair and upkeep of the property - Interest, but not the principal, on necessary purchases made in installments, such as the purchase of a new furnace

-5. Migrant Farm Laborers With Seasonal Employment
+Migrant Farm Laborers With Seasonal Employment

 Income of migrant farm laborers is treated the same as the income of any other applicant or recipient.

 6. Annual Contract Employment

 This section applies to any person employed under a yearly contract, such as school employees, including bus drivers, cooks, janitors, aids and professional staff.